Beneath the Planet of the Apes: Plot

-The apes invade the subterranean city, making their way to the cathedral; many of the mutants are either captured, killed, or die by suicide.
+The apes invade the subterranean city, making their way to the cathedral; many mutants are either captured, killed, or die by suicide.
 After Nova is killed by a gorilla in the midst of the chaos, Taylor and Brent reach the cathedral as Mendez, the telepaths' leader, is shot dead after raising the bomb into activation position.
-The humans attempt to stop Ursus from accidentally setting off the weapon, but Taylor is shot in the chest as his pleas to Zaius fall on deaf ears.
-Zaius refuses to listen and decries humanity's violence and the ruination of all things.
-When Brent is gunned down after killing Ursus, the mortally wounded Taylor curses Zaius as he collapses and dies bringing his hand down on the bomb's red crystal detonation switch, The bomb goes off destroying the entire planet.
-The final scene is Taylor's hand on the detonator and as the screen goes white a Narrator says.
+The humans attempt to stop Ursus from accidentally setting off the weapon, but Taylor is shot in the chest while pleading to Zaius.
+Zaius refuses to listen and decries humanity's violence and the ruination of all things, unaware that his own apes are doing the same thing.
+When Brent is gunned down after killing Ursus, the mortally wounded Taylor curses Zaius, collapses and dies, bringing his hand down on the bomb's detonation switch.
+The bomb goes off, destroying the entire planet.

-"In one of the countless billions of galaxies in the universe lies a medium sized star, ....and one of its satellites.
-A green and insignificant planet..is now dead."
-The credits were silent.